Avatar

 Biography

 Hello!
-I am a Postdoctoral Researcher working with The Nature Conservancy in Washington.
-I recently completed my PhD in the Quantitative Ecology and Resource Management program at the University of Washington, working with Dr. Brian J. Harvey.
-Broadly, I am interested in harnessing quantitative methods to address questions in the field of landscape ecology.
-My graduate research focused on understanding the causes and consequences of forest disturbances (primarily bark beetle outbreaks and wildfires) across multiple spatial scales.
+I am a Postdoctoral Researcher working jointly with The Nature Conservancy and the University of Washington.
+Broadly, I am interested in harnessing quantitative methods to address both basic and applied ecological questions.
+I completed my PhD in the Quantitative Ecology and Resource Management program at the University of Washington, working with Dr. Brian J. Harvey.
+My graduate research focused on understanding the causes and consequences of forest disturbances (primarily bark beetle outbreaks and wildfires) across a range of spatial scales.
+In my postdoctoral research, I am working to quantify how fire regimes are changing across the western United States and to better understand the implications of those changes for Pacific salmon population health.

 Interests